 Section 90 Row A Seat 6.

-Anyways, Donna’s grandfather had passed away.
-He had been a Toronto Maple Leafs season ticket holder since the Gardens opened back in 1931.
-Back in the early 80's Maple Leaf Gardens would never allow any season ticket holder to sell or hand over the rights to their Leaf tickets.
-The Gardens always maintained complete control over who got season tickets.
-The waiting list was very long and was in excess of ten years.
+Anyways, Donna’s grandfather had passed away and he had been a Toronto Maple Leafs season ticket holder since the Gardens opened back in 1931.
+Back in the early 80's Maple Leaf Gardens would never allow any season ticket holder to sell or hand over the rights to Leaf tickets.
+The Gardens always maintained complete control over who received season tickets.
+The waiting list for tickets was very long and was in excess of ten years.

 I oughta know because I was on the list.

-Jim told me that nobody in Donna’s family even liked hockey or the Leafs.
-Since Donna was dating Jim who just happened to love the Leafs, he could use the tickets without the family having to inform the Gardens that the actual ticket subscriber had passed away.
+Jim told me that nobody in Donna’s family liked hockey or the Leafs.
+Because Donna was dating Jim who just happened to love the Leafs, he could use the tickets without the family having to inform the Gardens that the original ticket subscriber had passed away.

-Jim told me that they were grey seats, but he said they were good greys and were on the front row right at center ice.
+Jim told me they were grey seats and they were on the front row right at center ice.
 At first I never wanted to commit to sharing the greys with Jim because they were often referred to as the nosebleed seats.
-On a few previous occasions I had already sat in the upper corner greys and I never cared much of those seats.
-For me the greys were always a last resort just like the standing room tickets.
+On a few previous occasions I had already sat in the upper corner greys and I never really cared much of those seats.
+For me the greys were always a last resort just like standing room tickets were.

 The first game I attended with Jim, I absolutely loved the seats.
 They were not just great grey seats, but they were great seats.